Post-professional (Dr.OT and Ph.D.) Monthly Virtual Open House

 The benefits of an advanced practice doctorate are many and include:

 You can be on the cutting edge of making a difference for your own professional development, as well as contribute to the profession's advancement in so many ways.
 In addition, the leadership and practice knowledge and skills you gain will enhance your ability to meet the diverse occupational needs in our society.

 The Dr.OT program is offered through NSU's online learning management systems, a distance learning course format.
-Students complete two courses per semester traveling to campus at the mid-semester for two to three days of intensive coursework.
+Students complete two courses per semester traveling to campus once a year for two to three days of intensive coursework.
 The rest of the semester's work will be completed from the student's home through readings, writing, community experiences, online assignments, and discussions, with the professor as facilitator.